-From the Race Villages around the world, hundreds of thousands of visitors get the chance to witness a spectacular array of activities and entertainment – both on land and at sea.
-The first leg of the race around the world sets sail from Alicante on October 22nd.
+From the Race Villages around the world, hundreds of thousands of visitors got the chance to witness a spectacular array of activities and entertainment – both on land and at sea.

-The Volvo Ocean Race is one of the world’s longest and toughest professional sporting event in the world.
-But for Volvo Group, it’s more than just a yacht race.
-The event represents a unique opportunity to build relationships with customers and demonstrate Volvo Group’s strong commitment to cleaning up our oceans.
+The Volvo Ocean Race was one of the world’s longest and toughest professional sporting event in the world.
+But for Volvo Group, it was more than just a yacht race.
+The event represented a unique opportunity to build relationships with customers and demonstrate Volvo Group’s strong commitment to cleaning up our oceans.

-Volvo Ocean Race has launched a major Sustainability Program for the 2017-18 edition and beyond – signing partnerships with 11th Hour Racing, AkzoNobel, and United Nations Environment while outlining a series of commitments that focus on ocean health.
-The race is taking action to help ‘Turn the Tide on Plastic’ a campaign that addresses the rapidly growing and critical problem of plastic polluting our oceans.
-The initiative is highlighted by the United Nations Environment’s Clean Seas campaign, which Volvo Ocean Race is proud to adopt.
-Find out how Volvo Ocean Race is doing its bit to support sustainability.
+Volvo Ocean Race launched a major Sustainability Program for the 2017-18 edition and beyond – signing partnerships with 11th Hour Racing, AkzoNobel, and United Nations Environment while outlining a series of commitments that focus on ocean health.
+The race was taking action to help ‘Turn the Tide on Plastic’ a campaign that addresses the rapidly growing and critical problem of plastic polluting our oceans.
+The initiative was highlighted by the United Nations Environment’s Clean Seas campaign, which Volvo Ocean Race is proud to adopt.
+Find out how Volvo Ocean Race did its bit to support sustainability.